11 Important Principles Of Electrical Safety

 • Vibration and mechanical stress: Excessive vibration or mechanical stress can cause damage to electrical equipment, such as loose connections or component failures.
 Ensure that equipment is securely mounted and protected from excessive vibration or stress.

-• Lightning and surge protection: Electrical equipment can be damaged by voltage surges caused by lightning strikes or other power disturbances.
+• Lightning and surge protection: Voltage surges caused by lightning strikes or other power disturbances can damage electrical equipment.
 Implement appropriate surge protection measures, such as surge protectors or lightning arresters, to protect equipment and minimize the risk of damage.

 By being aware of environmental factors and taking appropriate precautions, individuals can effectively manage the risks associated with various conditions and maintain a safer work environment when dealing with electrical equipment and systems.